sli-23/ecs-171-2022fall-project/README.md

 Our second model is a neural network model.
 With first three layers using activation funciton relu but with different units, the output layer using activation sigmoid, we were able to achive accuracy of 89%.

 ### Evaluation
-We use classificaiton_report to evaluate our model.
+We use classificaiton_report and training, testing loss/error to evaluate our model.

 ### How is our model in fitting graph
 Confusion Matrix